TLINDEN/viking-mode/README.md

 However, this  only works when  pressing the key in  a row.
 If  you do something else in between, it starts from scratch (i.e.  delete word).

+By default  viking-mode is greedy:  after applying a kill  function it looks if point  ends up alone on an empty  line or inside whitespaces.
+In such a case, those will be deleted as well.
+The greedy behavior may be turned off however.

 # Install